In association with Mini's all-electric range

 Real MPG Average 60.1mpg | Town 103.3mpg | Motorway 45.5mpg | Rural 70.5mpg

-Topping our list is the ultra-efficient Toyota Yaris Cross, which returned the best results we’ve seen from any car that has gone through our Real MPG tests.
+The ultra-efficient Toyota Yaris Cross is the most economical car in our Real MPG tests.
 This small SUV performs particularly well around town, where it scored a huge 103.3mpg, making it a fantastic choice for city-dwellers.
 The electric motor provides plenty of shove off the line, and an automatic gearbox makes it smoother to drive than some of its rivals, such as the Nissan Juke Hybrid and the Renault Captur E-Tech.

 It’s not just running costs that make the Yaris Cross a great option, though.
 It also offers a comfortable interior, with an uncluttered dashboard and control buttons that aren't difficult to find, as well as a lofty driving position that provides a good view of what’s in front of you.
 While other rivals are more spacious or offer a smoother drive, nothing beats the Yaris Cross when it comes to sheer efficiency.